alcuadrado/simple-lockfile/README.md

 }
 ```

-See `withLockfile`'s documentation to learn about the different exceptions that it throws.
+Refer to the `withLockfile` function documentation for more details on the exceptions it may throw.

 ## Limitations

-This package has the following limitations:
+Please note the following constraints associated with `simple-lockfile`:

 - Lockfiles do not expire.
-If a process accidentally leaves an existing lockfile, the user will need to delete it.
+In case a process inadvertently leaves a lockfile, it must be manually deleted by the user.
-- `withLockfile` only tries to acquire the lockfile once, without any retry.
+- The `withLockfile` function attempts to acquire the lockfile only once without any retries.
-- This module may not work on [NFS](https://en.wikipedia.org/wiki/Network_File_System).
-See [`proper-lockfile`](https://www.npmjs.com/package/proper-lockfile) if you need support for it.
--

-This package does try to acquire the lock more than once.
+- This module may not function properly with the [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System).
+For NFS support, consider using `proper-lockfile`.